VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 **Supported Strapi versions**:

-- Strapi v4.25.11 (recently tested)
+- Strapi v5.5.1 (recently tested)
-- Strapi v4.x
+- Strapi v5.x

-> This plugin is designed for **Strapi v4** and is not working with v3.x.
-To get version for **Strapi v3** install version [v1.x](https://github.com/VirtusLab-Open-Source/strapi-plugin-navigation/tree/strapi-v3).
+> This plugin is designed for **Strapi v5** and is not working with v4.x.
+To get version for **Strapi v4** install version [v4.x](https://github.com/VirtusLab-Open-Source/strapi-plugin-navigation/tree/strapi-v4).

 **We recommend always using the latest version of Strapi to start your new projects**.

 ## 🔧 Configuration

-To start your journey with **Navigation plugin** you must first setup it using the dedicated Settings page (`v2.0.3` and newer) or for any version, put your configuration in `config/plugins.js`.
+To start your journey with **Navigation plugin** you must first setup it using the dedicated Settings page or for any version, put your configuration in `config/plugins.js`.
 Anyway we're recommending the click-through option where your configuration is going to be properly validated.

-### In `v2.0.3` and newer

-Version `2.0.3` introduces the intuitive **Settings** page which you can easily access via `Strapi Settings -> Section: Navigation Plugin -> Configuration`.
+### Settings page

 On the dedicated page, you will be able to set up all crucial properties which drive the plugin and customize each individual collection for which **Navigation plugin** should be enabled.